Duria Antiquior: Composition

-Many of the creatures are depicted in violent interaction.
-The central figures are a large ichthyosaur biting into the long neck of a plesiosaur.
-Another plesiosaur is seen trying to surprise a crocodile on the shore, and yet another is using its long neck to seize a pterosaur flying above the water.
-This emphasis on violent interactions in nature was typical of the Regency era.
+Many of the creatures are depicted in violent interaction, the emphasis of which was typical in the Regency era.
 De la Beche translated Conybeare's verbal description of marine reptiles into pictorial form.
-Several of the ichthyosaurs are depicted seizing various fish whose scales and bones had been found in coprolites and a couple are shown excreting the faeces that will become the coprolites of the future.
-In addition to the vertebrates there were several invertebrates shown including belemnites depicted as squid-like and an ammonite represented as a floating creature along the lines of a paper nautilus.
-There are also more recognizable empty ammonite shells on the sea bottom, and some stalked crinoids (sea lilies), of which some very finely preserved fossils had been found at Lyme Regis, are depicted in the lower right corner.
+The central figures are of a large ichthyosaur biting into the long neck of a plesiosaur.
+Another plesiosaur is seen trying to ambush a crocodile on the shore, and yet another is using its long neck to seize a pterosaur flying above the water.
+Several of the ichthyosaurs are depicted seizing various fish whose scales and bones had been found in coprolites and a couple are shown excreting the faeces that would eventually fossilize into coprolites.
+In addition to the vertebrates there were several invertebrates shown including belemnites depicted as squid-like, along with an ammonite represented as a floating creature along the lines of a paper nautilus, accompanied by more recognizable empty ammonite shells on the sea bottom.
+Stalked crinoids (sea lilies), of which some very finely preserved fossils had been found at Lyme Regis, are depicted in the lower right corner.
 One of the features of the painting that has most struck historians is the split level view that shows action above and below the surface of the water.
 This is known as an aquarium view, and Duria Antiquior is the first known example; the style would not become common until the Victorian aquarium craze a couple of decades later.